Unique Theater

 81201

-The Unique Theater first opened as an opera house on New Years Day, 1890.
-The theater was converted to films sometime in the 1930’s.
+The Salida Opera House opened as an opera house on New Years Day, 1890.
+It was closed from 1901 to 1914 when it reopened as the Empress Theatre screening movies.
+Later being renamed Salida Theater, it suffered damage from a fire in 1942.
+It was repaired and was lakst known as the Unique Theater.
 This theater is truly, as its name suggests, unique.
 I have never seen one quite like it.
-It is a caverous Art Deco style theater.
+It was a cavernous Art Deco style theater.

-It is currently owned by John Groy, whose parents owned it before him.
+It was owned by John Groy, whose parents owned it before him.
 They obtained it when they traded their drive-in theater in Salida with the owner of the Unique Theater for the theater.
-The Groy Family also owns the Comanche Drive-In and Pearl Theater in Buena Vista, Colorado.
+The Groy Family also owned the Comanche Drive-In and Pearl Theater in Buena Vista, Colorado.

 It was very large and so was the auditorium.
 According to the Film Daily Yearbook of 1942, it is listed as the Salida Theater (it’s name at the time) as having 600 seats.
 It still had around that many seats when it closed.